Date of Degree

 Includes bibliographical references (pages 93-100).

 Copyright 2010 Jennifer Ann Makelarski

 Makelarski, Jennifer Ann.
-"Selected environmental exposures and risk of neural tube defects." dissertation, University of Iowa, 2010.
+"Selected environmental exposures and risk of neural tube defects."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.